Are the advantages of leasing versus owning that great?

 • Fruit

-• General food products such as cereals, flour, sugar, pasta, and more.
+• General food products include cereals, flour, sugar, pasta, and more.

 • Meat and poultry